holycrap872/ucls-ml-ai/CourseMaterial/01_sde_bootcamp/07_ci_cd/lesson_plan.md

     - Where are we?
     - What's next?
         - Start data analysis unit
-- Start classwork
+- Start homework

 ### Homework

-- Do problems 5 - 8 of Python String Wheaties
+- Do problems 5 - 8 of `Python String Wheaties`
     - For each problem, create a commit
     - Every time create a commit, push it to main so you don't lose your work
     - Every time you push, check that CI/CD stuff is there